atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

       storageClassName: <storage-class-name>
 ```
 !!!info "Volume configuration"
-    For more details, please refer to the [Volumes section of the configuration guide](CONFIGURATION.md#volumes).
+    For more details, refer to the [Volumes section of the configuration guide](CONFIGURATION.md#volumes).

 !!!tip "Bitbucket shared storage"
     Bitbucket needs a dedicated NFS server providing persistence for a shared home.
 Prior to installing the Helm chart, a suitable NFS shared storage solution must be provisioned.
 The exact details of this resource will be highly site-specific, but you can use this example as a guide: [Implementation of an NFS Server for Bitbucket](../examples/storage/nfs/NFS.md).